embiimob/Sup/README.md

 ### **ipfs://QmU42aLJToYmshwJu26iprH9RsX6SfJDw3FTf6senJEdF1**
 performs a ipfs get, archives ipfs file(s) locally, pins file(s) if pinning is enabled, opens a system folder dioluge allowing you to explore any files found

+### **Block \ Mute**
+- blocking addresses and transactions ignores any associations to them going forward preventing a transaction or any transactions signed by the blocked address from outputting to disk. a purge and reinspection is required to completely eliminate all data. if a group of collectors decides to block an address or transaction they can technically prune them out of existence.

+- muting an address prevents any further transaction comments signed by the address from outputting onto disk.  a purge and reinspection is required to completely elimninate all transactions comments

 ### **Web Applet Querystring Data**
 trusted index.html and index.htm files are sent the following Sup!? object information via querystring on load